knnymllr/channels-chatbot-template/README.md

 ## Guidelines and Limitations

 Add your API key on line 10 in `.\application\learn\views.py`.
-Switch between Davinci and GPT-4 on lines 242/243 and 254/255 in the same file.
+Edit the system prompt on line 16.
+Switch between Davinci and GPT-4 on lines 242/243 and 254/255.

 Install SQLiteViewer extension (VSCode) to view database in IDE.
 You can also view Learn_Session and Learn_Message entries in the [Admin Panel](http://127.0.0.1:8000//admin).